kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 #### I want to set proxy settings for my Kubernetes cluster boot strapping!

-If you are behind of a proxy, you need to install vagrant proxy plugin and set the proxy settings by
+If you are behind a proxy, you need to install vagrant proxy plugin and set the proxy settings by

 ```sh
 vagrant plugin install vagrant-proxyconf